EYMS Weekly Principal Update

 Please remember these event are subject to change.
 Make sure you check the EYMS Google Calendar for up to date information.

-Design and share beautiful flyers just like this one!
+Design and share beautiful newsletters just like this one!

-Spread the word with an online flyer.
+Spread the word with an online newsletter.
 They're easy to make and impossible to mess up :)Try it now

 York County has been growing at a rapid rate.
 Most school districts have experienced some growth and many have initiated some type of building project.
 Eastern is no exception.